Almost Everything Leaving Northwest Ports For China Soon To Be Hit With Tariffs

 Copyright 2018 Northwest News Network

-BY LAURA SULLIVAN and COURTNEY FLATT When a group of engineers and researchers gathered in a warehouse in Mukilteo, Wash., 10 years ago, they knew… Continue Reading The U.S. Made A Breakthrough Battery Discovery — Then Gave The Technology To China
+BY LAURA SULLIVAN and COURTNEY FLATT When a group of engineers and researchers gathered in a warehouse in Mukilteo, Wash., 10 years ago, they knew they were onto something big.… Continue Reading The U.S. Made A Breakthrough Battery Discovery — Then Gave The Technology To China